 The sounds from the window grew louder as the city below awoke.
 I steeled myself, waiting for the knock on the door I knew was coming.

 It had been four days since I'd awoken in a foreign body, though thankfully one that was roughly equivalent to my own.
 The dark hair, broad shoulders, and 6ft height were all correct at least.
 But the pleasant features staring back at me from the mirror were completely unfamiliar.
 Gone were the high cheekbones and feminine features from my mother that got me misgendered every time I was freshly shaved.
 Replaced by a handsome, masculine, face, and green-blue eyes.

 Going by the Great Sept and Dragon Pit visible from the balcony, the gold and black stag banners everywhere – and the absence of a beard or belly – I had awoken in Kings Landing in the body of Renly Baratheon.
 Things could have been worse.
-I had been a massive fan of the books and show and I had enjoyed many good fanfictions, including time travel and self-inserts, so at least I knew what was going on.
+I'd been a massive fan of the books and show, and I'd enjoyed many good fanfictions, including time travels and self-inserts, so at least I knew what was going on.
 But honestly; nothing could prepare you for something like this.
 Waking up in a foreign body in a fantasy world.
 It was utter insanity.